ANCHSMedia-iptv/AdGuard-Filters/README.md

 Updated 29.03.2025
 - BUC: 29.03
 - BUC DNS: 29.03
-- FUS: The filter will not be updated after uploading to the repository [latest commit for 29.03.25] after 03/29/2025.
+- FUS: The filter will not be updated after uploading to the repository [latest commit for 29.03.25] after 29.03.2025.

 Started 22.09.2024

+22.12.24: 3 months!
 22.03.25: 6 months!